 The history of the Orient is incomplete without understanding the role of religions like Hinduism and Buddhism in its development.
 The history of the Middle East is impossible with just an understanding of Judaism and Islam.

 Furthermore, the history of the United States is incomplete without recognition and appreciation of the role Christianity played in its settlement and founding values, the significance of God in U.S. history.S. history.

-Whether or not a nation continues to preserve certain values or views toward religion is a different question.
-Regardless of opinions on this matter, the very real role that God and specific religious views played in history should never be neglected or sidelined.
+Whatever opinions there might be on this subject, the role that God and specific religious views played in history should never be neglected or sidelined.

-Fall is a good time to remember the importance of keeping God in U.S. history, whether you are a Christian celebrating those values and remaining true to them, or whether you have different views, but want to do justice to the past and how history happened.
+It is a good time to remember the significance of keeping God in U.S. history, whether you are a Christian who values those values and wants to remain true to them, or you have different views, but want to remember history and how it happened.